Reading and Phonics

 Phonics in the Curriculum

-In the Nursery Phase 1 of the phonics programme is taught throughout the curriculum focusing on exploring and investigating different sound including environmental sounds.
+In the Nursery phonics is taught throughout the curriculum focusing on exploring and investigating different sound including environmental sounds.
 This progresses to listening for letter sounds in words.
-From Reception to Year 2 discrete phonic sessions are taught daily.
-These sessions teach Phases 2 to 6 of the Letters and sounds programme.
+From Reception to Year 1 discrete phonic sessions are taught daily.
 Pupils learn the alphabetical code and also how to blend and segment sounds to read and spell words.

 Teaching and Learning

 The school library is available for all children from Reception to Year 6.
 In Reception and Year 1 the children will choose a book from a library selection within their classroom and bring it home to read and share.
 From Year 2 to Year 6 the children are encouraged to use the school library located in our main corridor.
 Each child may select a book and return it weekly (or sooner!).
-Our school librarians from Year 6 will support the children with their selection.
 Our library days are: